-When your child comes back with an overflowing candy collection on Halloween night, you may be worried about tooth decay – and with good reason: Sugar is a major culprit in causing cavities.
-Here are a couple ideas:
+When your child has an overflowing candy collection on Halloween night, you may be worried about tooth decay – and with good reason: Sugar is a major culprit in causing cavities.
+Here are a couple of ideas:

 - Set the expectation that they can have a certain amount of candy, at a certain time each day.
 It's actually better to eat the whole daily serving of candy at one time, instead of spacing it out as multiple snacks throughout the day.
 Each time your child snacks on candy, cavity-causing bacteria feast on the sugar.
 It is the acid produced by the bacteria that causes cavities, so it makes sense to limit how often they are feasting on the sugar.